 You have three options:

-- Show one original piece of identification issued by a Canadian government, whether federal, provincial or local, or an agency of that government, that contains your photo, name and address (for example, a driver's licence); or
+- Show one piece of identification issued by a Canadian government, whether federal, provincial or local, that contains your photo, name and address (for example, a driver's licence); or

 Note: Pieces of identification must be in either English or French.
 In Nunavut, pieces of identification will also be accepted in Inuktitut.
 Expired documents are accepted.